brentkearney/workshops/README.md

 * Interface for admin users to manage application settings and permissions.
 * Addition of a forum/mail list software for each workshop.
 Considering embedding [Discourse](http://www.discourse.org), with an updated editor to support mathematics.
 * Crowd-sourcing feature for workshop participants to post open problems to the public, soliciting solutions.

+### Installation Instructions:
+The application is setup to work in [Docker](http://www.docker.com) containers, in development mode.
+1. Checkout the repository: git checkout https://github.com/brentkearney/workshops.git
+2. Copy the example config files, and customize them to suit your needs.
+These include:
+  * .env.web.example -> .env.web
+  * .env.db.example -> .env.db
+  * *.example (Docker and Passenger related files)
+  * config/settings/*.yml.example -> *.yml
+  * you may want to modify docker-compose.yml and/or entrypoint.sh
+3. Read the instructions at the top of docker-compose.yml (create data-containers)
+4. Run `docker-compose up`

 ### License:
 Workshops is free software: you can redistribute it and/or modify it under